cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

     "witnesses": []
 }
 ```

-### Calculating transaction fees and balancing the transaction
+### Calculating transaction fees and balancing a transaction

 :::info
-In Cardano, transaction fees are deterministic, meaning that you can know in advance how much a transaction will cost.
+In Cardano, transaction fees are [deterministic](https://iohk.io/en/blog/posts/2021/09/06/no-surprises-transaction-validation-on-cardano/), meaning that you can know in advance how much a transaction will cost.
 :::

-In order for a transaction to be processed by the network, it must include fees.
-These fees need to be specified within the transaction body.
-To determine the exact cost of the transaction, we utilize the `transaction calculate-min-fee` command.
-This command requires the `tx.draft` and `pparams.json` files as inputs.
-Within this command, you will need to specify the details of the transaction, such as the total number of inputs, the number of outputs, and the required number of signatures for the transaction.
-In this particular scenario, only one witness is necessary, the signature of `payment.skey`
+To process a transaction on the network, it must include fees specified within the transaction body.
+To calculate the exact cost, use the `transaction calculate-min-fee` command, which takes `tx.draft` and `pparams.json` files as inputs.
+Within this command, specify details like the total number of inputs, outputs, and the required number of signatures.
+In this case, only one witness, the `payment.skey` signature, is needed:

 ```shell
 cardano-cli babbage transaction calculate-min-fee \